angelwingscomms/apexlinks/README.md

-# RedMoon - AI-Powered Anonymous Chat
+# ApexLinks - AI-Powered Anonymous Chat

-RedMoon is an Omegle-style anonymous chat application that uses AI-powered matching to connect users based on their interests and descriptions.
+ApexLinks is an Omegle-style anonymous chat application that uses AI-powered matching to connect users based on their interests and descriptions.
 The system uses Google's Gemini embedding model to create semantic embeddings of user descriptions and stores them in Qdrant vector database for intelligent matching.

 ## Features